-The lithium battery powers the internal clock when the datalogger is not powered.
-The internal lithium battery has a six-year life when no external power source is applied.
+The lithium battery powers the internal clock and SRAM when the datalogger is not powered.
+This voltage is displayed in the LithiumBattery field in the Status table.
+Replace the battery when voltage is approximately 2.7 Vdc.
+The internal lithium battery has a three-year life when no external power source is applied.
 Its life is extended when the datalogger is installed with an external power source.
 If the datalogger is used in a high-temperature application, the battery life is shortened.

-To prevent clock and memory issues, it is recommended you proactively replace the battery every 5 years, or more frequently when operating continuously in high temperatures.
-For example, replace at least every 2 years if operating continuously at 80 °C.
+To prevent clock and memory issues, it is recommended you proactively replace the battery every 2-3 years, or more frequently when operating continuously in high temperatures.

 The battery is replaced during regular factory recalibration, which is recommended every 3 years.
 For more information, see Datalogger calibration (p.
-84).
+105).